slavaaaaaaaaaa/include.mk/README.md

 Of course, you'll need to change the `GITROOT` variable in your `Makefile`s: it'll likely be the same as the example, but without the trailing `../`.

+Feel free to either remove `.git` directory in the acquired `include.mk` or add it as a submodule and follow along for additions and fixes.

 ## Documentation

 Variables listed should be set in a local `./Makefile`